Alessandro Agostinelli: Early life

 Born in Follonica, he obtained a Ph.D. in "history of visual arts and show business".

 Journalism

 He worked for Radio 24, Radio Tre Rai, Il Riformista, Il Fatto Quotidiano and L'Unità.
 He also worked with the magazines Polis and Zone.

 Travel journalism

 One of his topic of interest is the concept of "travel".
 He writes the travel blog Atlante for the weekly magazine L'Espresso and was of the author of the Lonely Planet's guides in Italian for Tuscany and also specifically for Florence (in 2014).

 He is the president of the Società Italiana Viaggiatori and the director of the Festival del Viaggio.
+In 2025 the festival's twentieth anniversary was marked by a dedciated photographic catalogue retracing the event's history.

 In 2011 he published Honolulu baby, a book of anecdotes and histories about the Hawaiian Islands but also about the role of writing during travel.

 In 2018 he celebrated the 500th year from Leonardo da Vinci's death with a trip from Vinci to Amboise, in France.